This information will help you learn how to perform pelvic floor muscle (Kegel) exercises to improve your sexual health and pleasure.

 How do I identify my pelvic floor muscles?

 - Imagine you are urinating and contract the muscles you would need to stop the stream of urine.
-Do not actually start and stop urinating, especially if your bladder is full.
-This can actually weaken the muscles and lead to incomplete emptying of the bladder, which increases your risk for a urinary tract infection.
+Do not actually practice stopping the urine stream, especially if your bladder is full.
+This can actually weaken the muscles and lead to incomplete emptying of the bladder, which increases your risk for a urinary tract infection (UTI).

-- Tighten the muscles that are used to hold back or prevent you from passing gas.
-If you are tightening the muscles of your buttocks or abdomen, you are using the wrong muscles.
+- Tighten the muscles that are used to hold back or prevent you from passing gas, but don't tighten your buttock or inner thigh muscles.
+If you're doing it correctly, there should be no visible movement of your body lifting.
+If you are tightening the muscles of your buttocks or abdomen, or notice that your body lifts slightly, you are most likely using the wrong muscles.

 How do I know if I am using the wrong muscles?